 We all know that getting outdoors is so important for your overall physical and emotional well-being.
 But starting an exercise routine can be daunting.
 The good news is that just taking that first step will get you on track to being more active, and whatever you do doesn’t have to be perfect.

-“When it comes to fitness, you don’t have to have to go from couch potato to marathoner,” said Kathryn McLeod, MD, a pediatrician with the Children’s Hospital of Georgia and a professor of pediatrics at the Medical College of Georgia at Augusta University.
+“When it comes to fitness, you don’t have to have to go from couch potato to marathoner,” said Dr. Kathryn McLeod, a pediatrician with the Children’s Hospital of Georgia.
 “You don’t have to have the right workout clothes.
 Just take a walk around the block, walk to the store rather than driving or play softball through a local organization.”

 McLeod stresses the importance of finding an exercise partner to encourage you when you when you least feel like exercising.
 If you have kids, getting the whole family involved makes it easier for everyone to stay active and encourage each other.